Shob3r/discord-application-command-nuker/README.md

 # Requirements

-- NodeJS 16.11.0 or higher (As stated by the discordjs documentation).
-You may use your preffered package manager, but in this tutorial, I'll be using yarn
+- NodeJS 16.11.0 or higher (As stated by the [DiscordJS Documentation](https://discordjs.guide/preparations/#installing-node-js)).
+    - You may use your favorite javascript package manager, but in this tutorial, I'll be using yarn
 - The Discord bot's clientID and login token, as well as the guild ID that you want to delete guild commands from (if that's what you want to do)

 # How to run